caje777/CSE1210-Caje/theory.md

 Scripting languages focus on interactivity, manipulation, and functionality compared to just the strucuring in markup languages.

 14. **Explain the relationship between Standard Generalized Markup Language (SGML), Extensible Markup Language (XML), Hypertext Markup Language (HTML), Extensible Hypertext Markup Language (XHTML), Dynamic Hypertext Markup Language (DHTML), and markdown (MD).**
+SGML is a standard for defining markup languages.
+XML is a flexible markup language used for data storage and exchange.
+HTML is a markup language for creating web pages.
+XHTML is a stricter version of HTML.
+DHTML adds dynamic content to HTML pages.
+Markdown is a lightweight markup language for formatting text.

 15. **List some of your own interests, values, beliefs, resources, prior learning, and experiences.**
 Some of my interests include technology and computers.
 I have practically no prior experience or learning in coding before this class.